What is canakinumab?

 other drugs that weaken immune system such as cancer medicine, steroids, and medicines to prevent organ transplant rejection.

 This list is not complete.
-Other drugs may interact with canakinumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect canakinumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about canakinumab